Television violence: Do kids really want violent entertainment?

 Television violence did not enhance enjoyment.

-When Weaver controlled for the amount of action in the episodes, he found that people actually preferred the least violent version of the show.
+When researchers controlled for the amount of action in the episodes, they found that people actually preferred the least violent version of the show.

 How can this be?